Chukoshinsho paperback Hoshushugi to wa nanika (What is Conservatism? – From the Counter-Revolutionaries of France to Modern Japan)

 Today, as conservatism becomes increasingly diffused it may not be such a bad thing for each of us to protect whatever it may be that we hold most dear.
 That, too, is conservatism.
 As we cling to our personal values, however, it is essential in our discourse to respect the values of others.

-(Written by Shigeki Uno, Professor of Institute of Social Science / 2019)
+(Written by UNO Shigeki, Professor, Institute of Social Science / 2019)